ashes999/butterfly/README.md

 ## Optional Attributes

-- `authorEmail`: the site owner's email.
+- `authorEmail`: The site owner's email.
 (Appears in the RSS feed.)
 - `googleAnalyticsId`: Your Google Analytics site ID (eg. `UA-12345678-1`).
 If present, Butterfly generates the latest version of Google Analytics code.
 The code is wrapped in an `if` statement that prevents it from being executed if the site URL starts with `file://`.
+- `homePageLayout`: The name of a file that contains the HTML template for *just the home page*.
+Variables, butterfly tags, etc. all work as usual on this page.

 # Layout.html (Template File)